9 Best Whale Watching Tours in Reykjavik

 • Price: from 121 euros per person.

-• Duration: this excursion can last approximately two hours from the time the tour starts at the port until you return to the starting point.
+• Duration: this tour can last approximately two hours from the beginning of the tour at the port until you return to the starting point.

 • Means of transportation: to get to the port from where the experience starts, you will have to travel on your own, either by rented car or using public transportation.
 Once on board the cruise, the experience will continue on the open sea.